-Trying to find a wine you like can be confusing, no matter where in the world you live or shop.
+Finding a wine you like can be confusing, no matter where in the world you live or shop.
 Most retail shops organize wine by country, but some use grape variety or style as the theme.
-Mastering the scope of Italian wine is a formidable task.
+Mastering Italian wine is a formidable task.
 There are about 2,000 different indigenous, traditional, and international grape varieties.
 Consumers have two good shopping options.
-One is to tap the knowledge of a trusted wine merchant.
-The second is to learn the crazy-quilt of Italian classification and labeling systems.
+The first is to tap the knowledge of a trusted wine merchant.
+The second is to learn the crazy quilt of Italian classification and labeling systems.

-So what’s the best way to determine where your wine is produced, and furthermore, what’s inside the bottle?
-We’ve got a quick and lean reference guide to help you understand the intricacies of wine from this beautiful region.
+What’s the best way to determine what’s inside the bottle?
+Here’s an easy reference guide to help you understand the intricacies of Italian wine.

 Italian Wine Classification

 Italy regulates both place of origin and standards for growing grapes and making wine.
 The top categories are super-regulated.

 - DOCG is the highest classification (Denominazione Origine Controllata e Guarantita) meaning controlled place of origin and guaranteed wine growing practices.